In today’s article, I will share how NOT to prepare for your mediation.

 You Don’t Have To Settle At Mediation

 A judge may have sent you to mediation in the first place, but that doesn’t mean you have to settle your case there.
-In fact, even cases that do settle as a result of mediation, often don’t settle at the mediation itself.
+Even cases that do settle as a result of mediation, often don’t settle at the mediation itself.

 With that in mind, here are a few suggestions to keep you sane and make the most of your day at mediation.